hfoxy/Spigboard/README.md

 Spigboard
 =========

-A simple scoreboard manager library for Spigot plugins
+A simple scoreboard manager library for Spigot plugins.
+Credit to RainoBoy97 is mentioned in the location where his code is used :)

 ## Using Spigboard in your project
 ### Maven